sst/guide/_examples/how-to-use-postgresql-in-your-serverless-app.md

 ---
 layout: example
 title: How to use PostgreSQL in your serverless app
+short_title: PostgreSQL
 date: 2021-02-04 00:00:00
 lang: en
+index: 3
+type: database
 description: In this example we will look at how to use PostgreSQL in your serverless app on AWS using Serverless Stack (SST).
 We'll be using the sst.Api and Amazon Aurora Serverless to create a simple hit counter.
+short_desc: Using PostgreSQL and Aurora in a serverless API.
 repo: rest-api-postgresql
 ref: how-to-use-postgresql-in-your-serverless-app
 comments_id: how-to-use-postgresql-in-your-serverless-app/2409